bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 At seqlen 1024 (1k tokens is bs=1), we get:

-XXX: can we use scientific notation in args?

 ```
-    --rampup-batch-size 32 32 10e6 \
+    --rampup-batch-size 32 32 10_000_000 \
     --global-batch-size 2048 \
 ```
 This means it will start with global batch size 32 and over 63 (`(2048-32)/32`) intervals will increase the batch size by 32 linearly to 2048.
 Each interval is ~160 steps (`10000/63`).

 Ramp-Up samples is calculated to be ~10M.
 First 160 steps at bs=32, next 160 steps at `bs=64=2*32`, next 160 steps at `bs=192=3*32`, ..., finally last 160 steps at `bs=2016=63*32`, all summed up gives 10,321,920 from `32*160*(1+2+3+4+...+63)` or `5120*63*(1+63)/2`.

+Notes:
+* `--rampup-batch-size` requires the use of `--train-samples` and can't be used with `--train-iters`.
+* global batch size has to be divisible by micro-batch-size * DP_SIZE

 ## Checkpoints